 Our Global Equity team was formed in 1996 and is primarily based in San Francisco and New York.
-The Global Equity team manages three investment strategies: Non-U.S. Growth, Non-U.S. Small-Cap Growth and Global Equity.
+The Global Equity team manages three investment strategies: Global Equity, Non-U.S. Growth, and Non-U.S. Small-Cap Growth.
 Mark L. Yockey is the founder of our Global Equity team and has been portfolio manager of each of the team's strategies since their inception.
 Charles-Henri Hamker and Andrew J. Euretig are associate portfolio managers of the Non-U.S. Growth strategy and portfolio co-managers (with Mr. Yockey) of the Global Equity strategy.
-Mr. Hamker also serves as portfolio manager of the Non-U.S. Small-Cap Growth strategy with Mr. Yockey.
+Mr. Hamker also serves as portfolio co-manager of the Non-U.S. Small-Cap Growth strategy with Mr. Yockey.
 The Non-U.S. Growth and Non-U.S. Small-Cap Growth strategies are currently closed to most new investors and client relationships.
 On January 20, 2017, the Global Equity team ceased managing assets in a fourth strategy, the Artisan Global Small-Cap Growth strategy.

 The Global Equity team employs a fundamental stock selection process focused on identifying companies within its preferred themes with sustainable growth characteristics at valuations that do not fully reflect their long-term potential.
+The team identifies long-term secular growth trends with the objective of investing in companies that have meaningful exposure to those trends.
+The team focuses on companies that are industry leaders with attractive growth and valuation characteristics that will be long-term beneficiaries of those trends.

-The team's objective is to invest in companies that are industry leaders and have meaningful exposure to and will benefit from long-term secular growth trends.
-To identify long-term, sustainable growth characteristics of potential investments, the team seeks high-quality companies that typically have a sustainable competitive advantage, a superior business model and a high-quality management team.
-Finally, the team uses multiple valuation metrics to establish a target price range and assesses the relationship between its estimate of a company's sustainable growth prospects and the company's current valuation.
+The team applies a fundamental approach to identifying long-term, sustainable growth characteristics of potential investments.
+It seeks high-quality companies that typically have a sustainable competitive advantage, a superior business model and a high-quality management team.
+The team uses multiple valuation metrics to establish a target price range and assesses the relationship between its estimate of a company's sustainable growth prospects and the company's current valuation.